iscc/iscc-specs/docs/specification.md

 See also: [Meta-ID reference code](https://github.com/iscc/iscc-specs/blob/master/src/iscc/iscc.py#L19)

 !!! warning "Text trimming"
     When trimming text be sure to trim the byte-length of the UTF-8 encoded version and not the number of characters.
-The trim point MUST be such, that it does not cut into multibyte characters.
+The trim point MUST be such that it does not cut into multi-byte characters.
 Characters might have different UTF-8 byte-length.
 For example `ü` is 2-bytes, `驩` is 3-bytes and `𠜎` is 4-bytes.
 So the trimmed version of a string with 128 `驩`-characters will result in a 42-character string with a 126-byte UTF-8 encoded length.
 This is necessary because the results of this operation will be stored as basic metadata with strict byte size limits on the blockchain.

 !!! note "Automated Data-Ingestion"
     Applications that perform automated data-ingestion SHOULD apply a customized preliminary normalization to title data tailored to the dataset.
 Depending on catalog data removing pairs of brackets [], (), {}, and text in between them or cutting all text after the first occurence of a semicolon (;) or colon (:) can vastly improve deduplication.

 #### Dealing with Meta-ID collisions

 Ideally we want multiple ISCCs that identify different manifestations of the *same intangible creation* to be automatically grouped by an identical leading Meta-ID component.
 We call such a natural grouping an **intended component collision**.
 Metadata, captured and edited by humans, is notoriously unreliable.
-By using normalization and a similarity hash on the metadata we account for some of this variation while keeping the Meta-ID component somewhat stable.
+By using normalization and a similarity hash on the metadata, we account for some of this variation while keeping the Meta-ID component somewhat stable.

 Auto-generated Meta-IDs components are **expected** to miss some intended collisions.
 An application SHOULD check for such **missed intended component collisions** before registering a new Meta-ID with the *canonical registry* of ISCCs by conducting a similarity search and asking for user feedback.

 But what about **unintended component collisions**?
 Such collisions might happen because two *different intangible creations* have very similar or even identical metadata.
-But they might also happen simply by chance.
-With 2^56 possibile Meta-ID components the probability of random collisions rises in an S-curved shape with the number of deployed ISCCs (see: [Hash Collision Probabilities](http://preshing.com/20110504/hash-collision-probabilities/)).
-We should keep in mind that, the Meta-ID component is only one part of a fully qualified ISCC Code.
+But they might also happen by chance.
+With 2^56 possible Meta-ID components the probability of random collisions rises in an S-curved shape with the number of deployed ISCCs (see: [Hash Collision Probabilities](http://preshing.com/20110504/hash-collision-probabilities/)).
+We should keep in mind that the Meta-ID component is only one part of a fully qualified ISCC Code.
 Unintended collisions of the Meta-ID component are generally deemed as **acceptable and expected**.

-If for any reason an application wants to avoid unintended collisions with pre-existing Meta-ID components it may utilize the `extra`-field.
+If for any reason an application wants to avoid unintended collisions with pre-existing Meta-ID components, it may use the `extra`-field.
 An application MUST first generate a Meta-ID without asking the user for input to the `extra`-field and then first check for collisions with the *canonical registry* of ISCCs.
-After it finds a collision with a pre-existing Meta-ID it may display the metadata of the colliding entry and interact with the user to determine if it indeed is an unintended collision.
+After it finds a collision with a pre-existing Meta-ID it may display the metadata of the colliding entry and interact with the user to determine if it is an unintended collision.
 Only if the user indicates an unintended collision, may the application ask for a disambiguation that is then added as an amendment to the metadata via the `extra`-field to create a different Meta-ID component.
 The application may repeat the pre-existence check until it finds no collision or a user intended collision.
 The application MUST NOT supply auto-generated input to the `extra`-field.

-It is our opinion that the concept of **intended collisions** of Meta-ID components is generally useful concept and a net positive.
-But one must be aware that this characteristic also has its pitfalls.
-It is by no means an attempt to provide an unambiguous - agreed upon - definition of *"identical intangible creations"*.
+It is our opinion that the concept of **intended collisions** of Meta-ID components is a useful concept and a net positive.
+But one must know that this characteristic also has its pitfalls.
+It is not an attempt to provide an unambiguous - agreed upon - definition of *"identical intangible creations"*.

 ### Content-ID Component